ejain/blog/source/_posts/2000/2000-11-01-madagascar.md

 ### Day 1

 Eleven hour flight from Paris.
 Arrival around midnight.
 The airport is pretty crowded, even though no other flights have arrived or are leaving.
 Taxi to the city, half an hour, empty streets.
 The hotel I had called the week before to make a reservation is closed, or at least I can't get anyone to let me in, despite some shouting and banging on the door.
-After trying a few more places I am glad to finally get stay at the hotel Raphia, which turns out to be an excellent choice anyways.
+After trying a few more places I am glad to finally get to stay at the hotel Raphia, which turns out to be an excellent choice anyways.

 While Antananarivo doesn't have any major tourist attractions it is an interesting place to wander around a bit, provided you don't mind crowds, dust, holes in the sidewalk, beggars and chaotic traffic.